For contractors (invite-only)

 A contractor and homeowner shaking hands at the front of a home.

-Invite-only Referral-based trust No bidding / no rankings Invite Credits used only on acceptance Clean handoff after acceptance
+Invite-only Referral-based introductions Invite Credits used only on acceptance Rotational fairness (no rankings)

-• Rotational fairness (no rankings)
+• Rotational fairness when multiple contractors match

-• A ranking or review contest
+• Public ranking / review contests

 What makes you a RARE One?

 “RARE” isn’t hype — it’s how homeowners describe contractors they trust enough to refer to friends and family.
-If this sounds like you, you’ll fit here.

 Reliable